-This is OpenCostAccounting.org, home to the OCA textbook.
+This is OpenCostAccounting.org, home to the Open Cost Accounting textbook.
 You can access textbook chapters through the menu at the top of the screen.

 I’m Dr. Brian D. Knox.
-I teach ACCT 314 Cost Accounting at Boise State University.
+I teach cost accounting at Boise State University.

-I created OpenCostAccounting.org to host the OCA textbook.
-I created the OCA textbook, in turn, to provide an open and easy-to-use textbook for upper-division cost accounting courses.
+I created OpenCostAccounting.org to host the Open Cost Accounting textbook.
+I created the Open Cost Accounting textbook, in turn, to provide an open and easy-to-use textbook for upper-division or graduate-level cost accounting courses.

 What Does “Open” Mean?

 Short Answer: “Open” means it’s free for students.

 Long Answer: “Open” means I have set up the copyright for this website so you are legally allowed to use my content, retain it, modify it, remix it, redistribute it, etc. All you have to do is properly attribute me

 So, Is This Textbook Worth It?

 - It’s free.